mlflow/mlflow/docs/source/projects.rst

 Prerequisites
 ~~~~~~~~~~~~~
 Install and configure the `Databricks CLI <https://github.com/databricks/databricks-cli>`_ with
 credentials for your Databricks deployment.
-Running on Databricks also requires a custom Spark
+Running on Databricks is not yet available - please
-image - please contact Databricks if interested.
+contact Databricks if interested and we'll reach out as soon as the functionality is available.

 Launching a Run